ovh/docs/pages/web_cloud/domains/dns_zone_edit/guide.en-au.md

 >>
 > **Reset the DNS zone**
 >>
 >> By resetting your DNS zone, you can revert back to a minimal configuration, with OVHcloud default records, or your services’ records.
-You can also point your domain name to custom web hosting and email services .
+You can also point your domain name to custom web hosting and email services.
 >>
 >> > [!alert]
 >> >